|

 and I all have terrible eyesight, we also have to hunt sans eyeglasses,

+which does indeed make the event quite challenging for us.
 Anyway, with no kids to offer Howard and I any competition,

 and with a lust of chocolate in his similarly short-sighted eyes,